isaaccf/isaaccastro.eu/README.md

 # isaaccastro.eu

-Created with VueJS, deployed in GitHub Pages through Travis CI and distributed by Cloudflare.
+Created with VueJS and deployed in GitHub Pages through Travis CI